jmschwarting/quoteBook/README.md

 * Once the quotes data is on your scope, use ng-repeat to loop over that data in  your index.html page and display it.

 ##Step 4: Add Options to Filter, Add, and Remove Items from your Quotes Array

 * Create three buttons, Add Quote, Remove Quote, and Filter Quotes

 * Using ng-click and the methods we set up on our dataService object earlier, make those three buttons do the appropriate action.

+  - Add
+  - Remove
+  - Filter

 * Once you've finished, add some ng-shows to 'toggle' the input boxes for add, remove, and filter making sure you only show one at a time.

 ##Step 5: Persist your Quotes as a cookie in your browser

 * Look up how to use $cookieStore and the $cookieStore API - https://docs.angularjs.org/api/ngCookies/service/$cookieStore

 * Now instead of just pushing or splicing your quotes out of the array, use $cookieStore to persist that data as a cookie in your browser.